microsoft/pxt-arcade/docs/test/tutorials/music.md

 Now when you press the (A) button, it will play whatever you have loaded into the **thisSong** variable.

+~hint I'm getting an error ⚠️

+---

+If you try pressing play before you choose a song, you'll get a "sim error."
+This just means that it couldn't find a song to play. <br/>
+**(We'll fix this in step 11.)**

+You'll need to reload the music player and try again, but this time, make sure to press the up-arrow before pressing the (A) button.

+hint~

 ```blockconfig.local
 let thisSong: music.Playable = null